Nidhish055/Module-1/SEB-MINIMUM OF THREE NUMBERS.md

-# Experiment No: 5 –Minimum of Three Numbers
+# Experiment No: 5 – Smallest of Three Numbers

 ## AIM
 To write a python program to find the smallest among three Integer Numbers